 About The Author

-Mark Edwards is a professional Krav Maga coach and a passionate advocate for good Krav Maga training.
+Mark Edwards is a professional Krav Maga coach, Personal Trainer and passionate advocate for good Krav Maga training.
 Mark heads up Krav Maga Taunton & Bridgwater and regularly coaches at national Krav Maga instructor training courses.
 Mark can be contacted on 07986516337